 Now a panel will pop up where you can select an individual application window to share (in the "Applications" option, or you can choose to share your entire screen (by selecting the "Screens" option).

 Once you've decided which screen to share, press the Go Live button to confirm and start sharing!

-If you change your mind on which screen you'd like the share, you can switch the screen that is being shared by selecting Screen and then Change Windows.
+If you change your mind on which screen you'd like to share, you can switch the screen that is being shared by selecting Screen and then Change Windows.

-- At this time, audio sharing is only available when sharing an application window on Windows 10 or MacOS version 10.13 or later.
+- At this time, audio sharing is available when sharing an application window on Windows 10 or MacOS version 10.13 or later.
 You can enable MacOS audio sharing following this guide here.

-- Unfortunately, audio sharing is unavailable on Mac and Linux.
+- Unfortunately, audio sharing is unavailable on Linux.